Orchard Core consists of two different targets:

 Custom queries.
-We wanted to provide a way to developers to access all their data as simply as possible.
-We created a module that lets you create custom ad-hoc SQL, and Lucene queries that can be re-used to display custom content, or exposed as API endpoints.
+We wanted to provide a way for developers to access all their data as simply as possible.
+We created a module that lets you create custom ad-hoc SQL and Lucene queries that can be re-used to display custom content, or exposed as API endpoints.
 You can use it to create efficient queries, or expose your data to SPA applications.

 The latest released version of Orchard Core is

 The release notes can be found on https://github.com/OrchardCMS/OrchardCore/releases/tag/1.0.0-beta3

 The software is complete enough for external testing -- that is, by groups outside the organization or community that developed the software.
 Beta software is usually feature complete, but may have known limitations or bugs.
 Betas are either closed (private) and limited to a specific set of users, or they can be open to the general public.

 Here is a more detailed roadmap.

 masterbranch for the latest release, or the